After NEET UG 2026 Result: How to Apply for Counselling and Next Steps

 Step 9: Document Verification

 Is Skipping All India Counselling Advisable?
-See What Students Are Asking

-Documents Required for NEET Counselling 2025
+Documents Required for NEET Counselling 2026

-1. NEET Admit Card Issued by NTA
+1. NEET Admit Card issued by NTA

-2. NEET Seat Allotment Letter Issued by MCC
+2. NEET Seat Allotment Letter issued by MCC

 3. Date of Birth Certificate (if Matric Certificate does not bear the same)

-4. NEET Result/Rank Letter Issued by NTA
+4. NEET Result/Rank Letter issued by NTA

 5. Class X Certificate and Marksheet